 Articles & Testimonies

-Parler de la mort et du deuil à ses enfants (Speaking to one’s children )
+Parler de la mort et du deuil à ses enfants (Speaking to one’s children about death and mourning)

 Parents d’un enfant qui n’a pas vu le jour : le deuil impossible ?
-(Parents of an unborn child: forever bereaved?
+(Parents of an unborn child: impossible mourning?)

-Une chapelle pour les tout-petits défunts (At the shrine, the chapel devoted to the unborn babies and children deceased at an early age)
+Une chapelle pour les tout-petits défunts (At the shrine, the chapel devoted to unborn babies and deceased infants)